kairen/spark-ceph-example/README.md

 words.txt           	44                  	2017-03-28T17:04:33.141Z
 ```

-You also can use `hdfs` command to list and cat file:
+You also can use `hdfs` command to list files and display content:
 ```sh
 $ hadoop fs -ls s3a://files/output
 Found 3 items